TheRealSolidusSnake/RE3R_AP_Client/README.md

 ## Missable Locations

-- Due to the nature of the game, there are points of no return and as such you can potentially miss items if you progress far enough.<br />
+- Due to the nature of the game, there are points of no return and as such you can potentially miss items if you progress far enough.
-Setting **Allow Missable Locations** to true in the yaml settings can put progression in those locations, you have been warned.
+- Setting **Allow Missable Locations** to false will not put progression in those locations, but you will still find useful/junk/traps.
+- You can find progression if that setting is set to true, fair warning.

 ## Install Steps